mx1001/hardops_manual/docs/subdivision.md

 In the below example you can notice the following things:

 - pressing Z during [bWidth](bwidth) will show wire
-- holding ctrl and raising profile to 1 has turned this into a subdivision type bevel which we will take advantage of
+- holding <kbd>Ctrl</kbd> and raising profile to 1 has turned this into a subdivision type bevel which we will take advantage of
 - the spacing has to not has overlap hence it being a small width

 ![subdivision](img/subd/s6.gif)